abhisheksa10/file-uploader/README.md

 APIs and URLs
 -------------
-Use the following URL to upload csv file: http://localhost:8080/upload
+Once the application is running: Use the following URL to upload csv file: http://localhost:8080/upload

 H2 database console
 -------------------